VinceBmmrt/SpringAI-Redis-Vector-Store/README.md

 📋 List extraction from LLM responses using Spring AI's ListOutputConverter for structured outputs (e.g., top movie lists)

+🗂️ Mapping LLM responses into Java objects
+Using Spring AI converters like BeanOutputConverter and ListOutputConverter to transform JSON or structured LLM responses into Java Beans or lists for easier processing.

 ## Requirements

 - Java 17 or higher